-Setting excessively high standards is the most prominent feature of perfectionism, accompanied by tendencies for overly critical evaluations of one’s own behavior, expressed in over concern for mistakes and uncertainty regarding actions and beliefs.
+Setting excessively high standards is the most prominent feature of perfectionism, accompanied by tendencies for overly critical evaluations of one’s own behaviour, expressed in concern for mistakes and uncertainty regarding actions and beliefs.

-The Frost Multidimensional Perfectionism Scale was created by Dr. Randy Frost and colleagues in 1990 and originally measured six sub-scales.
+The Frost Multidimensional Perfectionism Scale was developed by Dr. Randy Frost and colleagues in 1990 and originally measured six sub-scales.
 Subsequent evaluation using principal components analysis found that four sub-scales were more appropriate.
-Stober (1998) validated the scale using 243 university student participants with an average age of 26.3 years.
+Stober (1998) validated the scale using 243 university student participants with an average age of 26 years.

 The validity of the scale has been widely established through convergence with other clinically significant problems, including anxiety in college students (Frost & Marten, 1990), insomnia (Lundh, Broman, Hetta, & Saboonchi, 1994), social phobia (Juster, Heimberg, Frost, Holt, Mattia, & Faccenda, 1996), obsessive-compulsive symptoms (Rheaume, Freeston, Dugas, Letarte, & Ladouceur, 1995) and anorexia nervosa (Bastiani, Rao, Weltzin, & Kaye, 1995).
-In fact, perfectionism may be the underlying trait in many of these problems.
+Perfectionism has been shown to be an underlying trait in many of these presentations.

-Results consist of a Total Perfectionism score (total of subscales not including Organization) as well as four subscales, presented as raw scores and percentile ranks.
-The percentiles are based on the data from Stober’s (1998) sample of university students (mean age 26.3).
+Results consist of a Total Perfectionism score (total of subscales not including Organization) as well as four subscales.

 The four subscales are: